Why Wine Cellar Cooling Planning Is Critical: Preventing Spoilage, Damage, and Costly Repairs

 2. Improper Insulation and Vapor Barrier Installation

 Improper insulation is a silent killer in wine cellar construction.
-Without a continuous vapor barrier on the warm side of your walls, moisture seeps in, causing mold, rot, and cooling inefficiency.
+Without a continuous vapor barrier on the warm side of your walls, moisture seeps in, leading to mold, rot, and reduced cooling efficiency.

 Why it matters: